Malk97sc/Footy_Insights/README.md

 # Footy Insights

-**Footy Insights** is a data-driven football analytics project focused on the top leagues in Europe and South America, including England, Spain, Italy, Germany, and Colombia.
+**Footy Insights** is a data-driven football analytics project focus on the top leagues in Europe and South America, including England, Spain, Italy, Germany, and Colombia.

 ## Objective